turingschool-examples/se_task_manager_rails/README.md

 ## Database Set-Up

-Before we can see what our new rails app can do, we need to do some more set up.
+Before we can see what our new Rails app can do, we need to do some more set up.
 First, let's create our app's database.
 Do this from the command line with:

 ```bash
 $ rails db:create